Old Fashioned Chipped Beef Dip

 Has anyone else noticed how crazy pricey cream cheese has been lately?
 Look for it on a deep sale at your grocery before most major holidays (it keeps for weeks and can be frozen).
 The light cream cheese (Neufchatel) might be less costly than regular and generic is usually less than both.
 Either of those options will be fine in this dip.

 An even better option may be your buyer’s club, Aldi or Lidl.
-You’re likely to find cream cheese that beats out the grocery store sales price.
+You’re likely to find cream cheese at either that beats out the grocery store sales price.

 Chipped beef is seldom on sale.
 I do find it now and then at the discount aisle as it approaches the Best if Used by Date.
 You might find coupons on the producer’s site or on top of the jars now and then.